 Functional Data Analysis

 In classical multivariate statistics, we take multiple measurements for each subject, e.g. height, weight, and age.
-Functional data is multivariate data with an ordering on the dimensions, for example, measurements for each subjects height, weight, and age measured at various points in time.
-The key assumption is that the dependence between the measurements is a smooth process (each subjects' height today is similar to their height tomorrow.
+Functional data is multivariate data with ordering on the dimensions, for example, measurements for each subjects height, weight, and age measured at various points in time.
+The key assumption is that the dependence between the measurements is a smooth process.
+This implies that each subjects' height today is similar to their height tomorrow.
 FDA differs from time-series analysis as we do not make any assumptions on the form of the relation between the height over time.

 FDA allows us to acquire: